What is Form 1099-NEC?

 In previous tax years, small business owners who paid independent contractors for services met their tax reporting obligations by reporting those payments using box 7 of IRS Form 1099-MISC.

-Form 1099-NEC is not a new form, but it was last used in 1982, so many of today’s small business owners are unfamiliar with it.
+Form 1099-NEC is not a new form, yet so many of today’s small business owners are unfamiliar with it.
 This form was reintroduced in 2020 as a way for businesses to report nonemployee compensation, separate from other types of payments reported on Form 1099-MISC.

 What is the difference between Form 1099-NEC and Form 1099-MISC?